Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 2. Give users the option to create/select different playlists for their embedded videos.

+3. We want to also integrate the contact page with the resource page such that the users can find all useful information in one place.

+### Goals Page:

+1. We want to make it that users can get notifications/reminders for their daily goals.

+2. Additionaly, for a goal that is getting close to the end date, we want to make it possible that users receive push notifications that the end day of their goal is getting close.

 #### HTTPS Support:

 Unfortunately we weren't able to get https to work on our project.
 If in the future someone wants to add https to the project, [click here to go to that documentation](https://github.com/UMM-CSci-3601-S18/iteration-4-megabittron/blob/master/Documentation/HTTPS.md)